Infected Blood Inquiry

 What is the Infected Blood Inquiry?

-The Infected Blood Inquiry is an independent public statutory Inquiry established to examine the circumstances in which men, women and children treated by national health services in the United Kingdom were given infected blood and infected blood products, in particular in the 1970s and 1980s.
+The Infected Blood Inquiry was an independent public statutory Inquiry established to examine the circumstances in which men, women and children treated by national health services in the United Kingdom were given infected blood and infected blood products, in particular in the 1970s and 1980s.

 It took evidence from 2019 until 2023.
+Its final report was delivered in May 2024.

 Our commitment to supporting the inquiry